ebourg/jsign/README.md

 Changes
 =======

+Version 2.2 (in development)
+* The timestamping is no longer enabled by default with the Maven plugin

 Version 2.1 (2018-10-08)
 * Fixed the loading of SunPKCS11 configuration files with Java 9
 * SunPKCS11 configuration files can be loaded from any directory